holtbakk/KQL-AC/README.md

 | where TimeGenerated >= ago(1h)
 | where AppDisplayName == "Feide"
 ```

-2) Identify sign-ons with Authentication Context
+2) Identify sign-ins with Authentication Context

 ```kql
 SigninLogs